African Peacebuilding Network Advisory Board Members

 Catherine Boone is professor of comparative politics and African political economy at the London School of Economics and Political Science.
 She has conducted research on industrial, commercial, and land tenure policies in West Africa, where her work has been funded by the SSRC, the Fulbright Program, the World Bank, and the Harvard Academy for International and Area Studies.
 She has served as member of the Board of Directors of the African Studies Association (ASA) (2009–2012) and chair of the Publications Committee of the ASA (2011–2012), member of the Executive Council of the American Political Science Association (APSA), and twice member of the Executive Committee of the Comparative Politics Section of APSA.
 She was a member of the Africa Regional Advisory Panel of the SSRC and secretary of the African Politics Conference Group, an APSA-affiliated research network, and is member of the coordinating committee for the APSA African Initiative, which runs training workshops for African scholars in Africa.
 Boone was treasurer and president of the West Africa Research Association (2005–2008), which oversees the West African Research Center in Dakar, Senegal.
 She is author of Merchant Capital and the Roots of State Power in Senegal, 1930–1985 (Cambridge University Press, 1992), Political Topographies of the African State: Territorial Authority and Institutional Choice (Cambridge, 2003), and Property and Political Order in Africa: Land Rights and the Structure of Politics (Cambridge, 2014), which is a study of variations in patterns of land-related conflict in twenty-five subnational regions of East and West Africa.
 She is also the author of many articles and book chapters.
 Her current work focuses on land settlements in post-conflict situations in East and West Africa.

-Jean-Bosco Butera is currently the director of the Africa Programme of the United Nations–mandated University for Peace (UPEACE) in Addis Ababa, Ethiopia, whose core mission is to stimulate and strengthen teaching, training, and research in peace and conflict studies in Africa.
+Jean-Bosco Butera is currently Special Advisor to the Special Envoy on Women, Peace, and Security of the Chairperson of the African Union Commission.
+Previously he was the director of the Africa Programme of the United Nations–mandated University for Peace (UPEACE) in Addis Ababa, Ethiopia, whose core mission is to stimulate and strengthen teaching, training, and research in peace and conflict studies in Africa.
 As part of this mission, Butera was instrumental in the creation of the Institute for Peace and Security Studies at Addis Ababa University.
 Prior to joining UPEACE he was academic vice-rector (academic vice president) at the National University of Rwanda from 1995 to 2003, where he was responsible for rebuilding the teaching and research capacity of the university after the 1994 genocide.
 During this period, from 1999 to 2002, he cofounded and was national director of the Center for Conflict Management.
 He was also engaged in efforts to promote reconciliation, reconstruction, and human rights through support to a number of youth organizations.
 He was the patron of AJPRODHO, a youth association working toward human rights and development, and remains patron of Never Again Rwanda, chapter of Never Again International, a collaborative international network that aims to promote a constructive exchange of ideas to prevent violent conflict and remedy its effects.
 He holds a PhD in parasitology (University of Ghent, Belgium) and a certificate in human rights and development (University of Pretoria, South Africa).
 He has published in the areas of peace education, governance and conflicts, environment, and conflicts and capacity building.

 Fantu Cheru (chair) is a senior researcher at the African Studies Center in Leiden, Netherlands, and a senior research fellow at the Nordic Africa Institute in Uppsala, Sweden (research director, 2007–11).
 He is also emeritus professor of African and development studies at American University in Washington, DC.
 Previously, Cheru served as a member of UN secretary-general Kofi Annan’s Panel on Mobilizing International Support for the New Partnership for African Development (2005–7) as well as convener of the Global Economic Agenda Track of the Helsinki Process on Globalization and Democracy, a joint initiative of the governments of Finland and Tanzania.
 Cheru also served as the UN’s special rapporteur on foreign debt and structural adjustment for the UN Commission for Human Rights in Geneva from 1998–2001.
 In addition, Cheru has served as an advisor and consultant to a number of governments and donor institutions including the UN Economic Commission for Africa, UNDP, UN-Habitat, SIDA, DANIDA, and NORAD, among others.
 His current research is on the growing involvement of China, India, and other emerging giants in Africa’s development, and he currently manages a project entitled BRIC/IBSA-Africa Relations at the Nordic Africa Institute.
 He is currently completing a book project, “Promoting Food Security through South-South Cooperation: Assessing China, Indian and Brazilian Investments in Africa.”
 Cheru’s publications include Africa and International Relations in the 21st Century, coedited with Scarlett Cornelissen and Timothy M. Shaw (Palgrave, 2011), The Rise of China and India in Africa (2010), African Renaissance: Roadmaps to the Challenge of Globalization (2002), The Millennium Development Goals: Raising the Resources to Tackle World Poverty (2005),Ethiopia: Options for Rural Development (1990), and The Silent Revolution in Africa: Debt, Development and Democracy (1989).
 His articles have appeared in numerous international journals, including World Development, Review of African Political Economy, International Affairs, Third World Quarterly, and Global Political Economy, among others.
 He currently serves on the editorial boards of a number of academic journals.